husarion/panther_ros/panther_manager/README.md

 ### Shutdown

-A tree responsible for the graceful shutdown of robot components, user computers, and the built-in computer.
+A tree responsible for the graceful shutdown of robot components, user computers, and the Built-in Computer.
 By default, it will proceed to shutdown all computers defined in a YAML file with a path defined by the `~shutdown_host_file` ROS parameter.

 <p align="center">
   <img src="https://github-readme-figures.s3.eu-central-1.amazonaws.com/panther/panther_ros/shutdown_tree.svg">